 Types of scams

-There are many ways for scammers to get a hold of personal information.
+There are SO MANY ways for scammers to get a hold of personal information.

 Common scams to avoid